cloudikeme/portfolio/readme.md

 - Inside the .env file, add key `REACT_APP_GITHUB_TOKEN` and assign your github token like this.

   - ```javascript
     // .env
-      REACT_APP_GITHUB_TOKEN = "YOUR GITHUB TOKEN HERE"
+    REACT_APP_GITHUB_TOKEN = "YOUR GITHUB TOKEN HERE";
     ```

 You can get a github token as described [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 Give all permissions while generating token.
 Also add your `githubUserName` in the correct field inside `git_data_fetcher.js`.

 - You will find `git_data_fetcher.js` file in the main directory of the repository.
 This file is used to fetch the data (Pull requests, Issues, Organizations, Pinned projects etc.) from your github.
   If you open the file, you will see below component at the top of the file.
 You need to change only that component.

   - ```python
     const openSource = {
       githubUserName: "Your Github Username Here.",
     };
     ```

 - Navigate to `C:\Windows\System32\portfolio\src` and open the `portfolio.js` file to change your information.
 [Use https://icon-sets.iconify.design/skill-icons/ for changing the skill icons on the home page]
 - Type the following lines in cmd/powershell one by one and press enter after each line

   - ```python
      cd portfolio

      npm install

      node git_data_fetcher.js

      npm run build

      #To view the website in localhost before deploying
      npm start
      #press ctrl+c in cmd to stop the localhost if you executed the last command

      #Deploy to github
      cd build

      git init

      #Use your github username
-     git remote add origin https://github.com/username/username.github.io.git
+     git remote add origin https://github.com/cloudikeme/cloudikeme.github.io.git

      git add .

      git commit -m 'deploy'

      git push -u origin master
     ```

 - You're all set, now visit "username.github.io" to see your website
 - Note: You'll need to copy the `.git` file inside build folder and save it elsewhere.
 Everytime you update any information run `npm build` and copy the `.git` back into build folder before continuing with `git add .` and the rest of the commands.
 Remember to copy the `.git` everytime you run `npm build`

 # References 👏🏻